An interview with Rishi Tripathy

 Whenever I talk about this part of my journey, I always start at the beginning of college.
 I was interested in biotech and basically, I wanted to cure cancer.
 I very quickly realized that wasn’t gonna happen.
 I started off doing biomedical engineering, and I did an internship at a medical robotics company.
 And I realized, healthcare is really slow.
 I was working on something that wasn’t going to be launched for years and years.
 I wanted to do something faster, so I transitioned into electrical and computer engineering.

-I did a software engineering internship, which I though was interesting, but at the same time I didn’t feel like I had enough context on why I was building what I was building.
+I did a product engineering internship, which I though was interesting, but at the same time I didn’t feel like I had enough context on why I was building what I was building.
 That was the piece I was missing.
 I liked the technology, but I didn’t really know how it was being used, or why I was being paid to build it.
 So at that point I started to think that, based on my experience, I'm someone who needs to understand the context of what I’m building, and I want to move fast.

-That drove me toward product work.
+That drove me toward product development work.
 I'd heard about Google’s APM program — apparently a lot of people say good things about it.
 I applied, and there were some folks at Duke who had done it in the past and were generous to enough to help me out with preparing.

 Nice.
 What was your time at Google like?
 And your journey from there?

-I did the internship in summer 2019.
+I did the software development internship in summer 2019.
 I had an amazing experience.
 Really, it was great.
 There was a great community, I was learning a lot, sort of like a structured mentorship.
 I really got to understand how a big company works.

 Ultimately, there were parts that didn’t 100% jibe with my own work style.
 Sometimes the company just felt so big, there were so many different groups with their own distinct goals.
 That creates almost a sense of competition, and I wondered, why do I feel like I’m working head on with people I should be collaborating with?

 So I thought, if I were to come back, I’d like to be part of a smaller team that’s not working too broadly across all of Google.
 Working broadly like that is a skillset, of course.
-But I really wanted to learn how to build cool stuff.
+But I really wanted to learn how to build cool web and app products.
 So I accepted a return offer to Google, and they had me fill out a form to express my preferences for where I wanted to work.
-I told them that I really wanted to be part of a small team, just a few engineers and a designer, maybe.
+I told them that I really wanted to be part of a small team, just a few product engineers and a designer, maybe.
 And I wanted to be working toward solving a very specific problem for a very specific user group.
 Technology from the ground up.
 It didn’t need to be glamorous, I just wanted to figure out, “how do you build the right thing?”

 Which, it turns out, is the core of product management.